What Is a Maine Lobster Pound?

 Lobster Pounds, or Lobster Shacks, Are All About the Lobster

-When summer arrives in Maine, there seems to be more lobster pounds than Dunkin' Donut shops.
-Some have been around forever, and some are new this year.
+When summer arrives in Maine, there seem to be more lobster pounds than Dunkin' Donut shops.
+Some have been around forever, and some are new each year.
 They all look different.
 Some look like a shack.
 Some look like a restaurant.
-So, what is a lobster pound?
+But what are they?

 Lobster pounds, or lobster shacks, for me, are all about the lobster and the view.
 There is no better lobster than lobster right from the ocean.
 The salt air, the seagulls overhead, and the boats in the harbor help complete the experience.
 Everything else is secondary.
 If you have never been to a traditional lobster shack, you may be surprised by how much they differ from a seafood restaurant.